 The company’s business can be broadly classified into Exploration and Production (North America, North Sea, offshore Africa), Oil Sands Mining and Upgrading, and Midstream and Refining segments.
 The Exploration and Production segment is Canadian Natural’s core business, while the other two businesses provide a nice diversification.

-Canadian Natural operates a diverse portfolio of light crude oil, primary heavy crude oil, Pelican Lake crude oil and natural gas liquids.
+Canadian Natural has a balanced mix of natural gas, light crude oil, heavy crude oil, bitumen, and SCO.
 The company also owns midstream assets consisting of two crude oil pipeline systems and cogeneration plants, which enables the transportation of heavy crude oil in international markets.

 - Ticker: TSE:CNQ

 - Industry: Oil & Gas E&P